 The Corps of Engineers built two stone breakwaters in the 19th and early 20th centuries to create a safe refuge near the entrance to the Delaware Bay.
-A light-house was built in 1926.
+A lighthouse was built in 1926.
 The Federal project was originally authorized to protect commercial navigation.
 The navigation channel was authorized to provide deep draft landing for vessels such as tugs, and vessels carrying passengers and injured seafarers.
 The lighthouse is still used as a navigation aid, and the breakwater provides protection for the Lewes shoreline.
 The entire Harbor of Refuge complex is listed on the National Register of Historic Places.
 Cape May-Lewes Ferry vessels, commercial fishing boats, marine lubricant delivery vessels, Coast guard vessels, and recreational watercraft still actively seek shelter from bad weather at the Harbor of Refuge.

-Project Manager Charlie Myers Phone : (215) 656-6736 E-mail: Charles.j.myers@usace.army.mil
+Project Manager Daniel Kelly Phone : (215) 656-6889 E-mail: Daniel.J.Kelly@usace.army.mil